int-brain-lab/ibllib/docs/03a_installation_matlab.md

 ## Matlab-specific Dependencies

-Matlab-specific dependency : **Matlab**.
+Matlab-specific dependency : **Matlab R2016b or higher**.

 ### Install Matlab onto your machine
-Download and install the latest Matlab version from here: https://www.mathworks.com/downloads/
+Download and install the latest Matlab version from here: [https://www.mathworks.com/downloads/](https://www.mathworks.com/downloads/)

-## Initilisation
+## Initialisation

 Before you begin, make sure you have installed ibllib properly on your system as per the previous instructions.
 Make sure your computer is connected to an IBL accredited network.

 Launch Matlab.
-Set the Matlab path, add with subfolders the '.\ibllib\matlab' directory.
+Set the Matlab path, add with subfolders the `.\ibllib\matlab` directory.

 ### Instantiate One class: Define connection settings

 The first step is to instantiate the **One class**: behind the scenes, the constructor connects to the IBL cloud database and gets credentials.

 The connections settings are defined in a JSON parameter file (named *.one_params*).
-In Linux, the file is in `~/.one_params`.
+-   In Linux, the file is in `~/.one_params`.
-In Windows, the file is in the Roaming App directory `C:\Users\olivier\AppData\Roaming\.one_params`.
+-   In Windows, the file is in the Roaming App directory `C:\Users\olivier\AppData\Roaming\.one_params`.
-In Mac OS, the file is in the user directory `/Users/olivier/.one_params`.
+-   In Mac OS, the file is in the user directory `/Users/olivier/.one_params`.

 In case of doubt, type the command `io.getappdir` in a Matlab prompt.
-It will return the directory of the JSON *.one_params* file.
+It will return the directory of the JSON `.one_params` file.
-Note: **The JSON *.one_params* file is uniquely stored, and shared across Matlab and Python.**

 There are two manners to define the connection settings.

-1. The `setup()` static method allows to update parameters via a Matlab user prompt.
+### 1. The `setup()` static method in Matlab
 In a Matlab prompt, write:

 ```matlab